thebaldgeek/thebaldgeek.github.io/vhf-acars.md

 If you know and love docker, then there is that option as well [SDR Enthusiasts](https://github.com/sdr-enthusiasts) is a good way to combine your ADSB data with your ACARS data in your location.
 Do note that even with Docker it's best to serialize your SDRs, so jump down to that bit if you want to know how to do that.

 [acarsdec](https://github.com/TLeconte/acarsdec) is a multi-channel (in the same 2Mhz range) acars decoder with built-in rtl_sdr, airspy front end or sdrplay device.
-[vdlm2dec](https://github.com/TLeconte/vdlm2dec) can decode up to 8 frequencies simultaneously ( but in the same 2Mhz range ) It decodes ARINC-622 ATS applications (ADS-C, CPDLC) via libacars library.
+[vdlm2dec](https://github.com/TLeconte/vdlm2dec) can decode up to 8 frequencies simultaneously ( but in the same 2Mhz range ) using the typical RTLSDR hardware.
+It decodes ARINC-622 ATS applications (ADS-C, CPDLC) via libacars library.
+It can also send VDL aircraft positions to a local VRS map if thats your thing.
 [dumpvdl2](https://github.com/szpajder/dumpvdl2) Has the following features:
 * RTLSDR (via rtl-sdr library)
 * Mirics SDR (via libmirisdr-4)